Geologist

-I trained as a geologist from 1969-1975, and then worked as a full-time geologist for the United States Geological Survey until 1979.
-This real-life work experience grounded my subsequent academic teaching career, and provides a real-life model for students seeking non-academic jobs.
+After receiving an M.S. degree in Geology in 1975, I began working as a full time geologist for United States Geological Survey through 1979.
+I had no interest or plans in returning to graduate school for a PhD or becoming an academic.
+Things changed, and I was able to attend graduate school when working full time.
+My pre-academic real-life work experience grounded my subsequent academic teaching career and provides a model for students seeking non-academic jobs.
 I continue to work as a professional geologist when consulting.

 POSITIONS HELD